 Issues of Fraud Magazine® are delivered digitally to the email address on file if you have electronic membership.
 If your preferred email address has changed or you would like to change to standard Student Membership, contact a Member Services Representative at 1 (800) 245-3321 or by chat at ACFE.com for assistance.

 I do not remember my login information.
 How can I get my username and password?

 Click here and click on "Forgot Your Password?" to have your login information emailed to you.
 Remember, we will use the most current email address on your file.
 If your email has changed, please contact Member Services for your login information.

 I am working on a paper and would like to request an interview or further information.
 Whom do I contact?

 If you are working on an article for a newsletter, newspaper, TV segment or anything designed to be published to the general public, our experienced experts can help you give your stories the edge and depth you need.
-Email Sarah Thompson, Public Information Officer, at SThompson@ACFE.com.
+Email Stefanie Hallgren, Public Information Specialist, at SHallgren@ACFE.com.
 If you are working on a paper or an article for an academic journal that is narrow in scope, please contact Research@ACFE.com.